iambodo/NHCI_exporter/README.md

 2) Select all  *Program Dimensions*  (Orgunit down to Scheduled Date).
 Under *Program Data Dimensions* select Type Data Element and select ALL data elements in the stage (this is a single event program).
 ![LL full DE](resources/LLfull1.png)

-3) From the Type Menu select Program Attribute, then choose the following Attributes:  _Consent to record data, Date of birth, Sex, Patient Status, Update patient status, Phone number, Supporter's Name, Relationship to Patient, Treated for hypertension in the past_ (phone numbers, dob, and supporters name will be removed later by script, see below)
+3) From the Type Menu select Program Attribute, then choose the following Attributes:  _Consent to record data, Consent to Send SMS Reminders, Date of birth or Age, Sex, Patient Status, Update patient status, Phone number, Supporter's Name, Relationship to Patient, Does patient have diabetes, History of stroke, History of heart attack, Treated for hypertension in the past_ (phone numbers, dob, and supporters name will be removed later by script, see below)

 ![TEIA](resources/LL_TEI.png)